What Is Static Application Security Testing (SAST)?

 Can SAST Replace Manual Code Reviews?

 SAST cannot entirely replace the human element of a code review, particularly for complex business logic flaws.
-However, it significantly augments the process by automating the discovery of "known-bad" patterns and common vulnerabilities.
+However, it significantly augments the process by automating the discovery of known-bad patterns and common vulnerabilities.
 This allows human reviewers to focus on high-level architecture and logic, while the SAST scanner handles the tedious work of checking thousands of lines of code for standard security risks.